elix/rfcs/proposals/0000-SingleSelectionMixin.md

     }

-For flexibility, SingleSelectionMixin can work with an `items` collection defined as either a `NodeList` (as in the above examples) or an `Array`.
+For flexibility, SingleSelectionMixin can work with an `items` collection of type `NodeList` (as in the above examples) or `Array` (e.g., if the component wants to filter elements for use as items).

 ### Tracking changes in `items`

-If a component wishes `SingleSelectionMixin` to track changes in the `items` collection, the component must notify the mixin by invoking its `itemsChanged` method.
+If a component wishes `SingleSelectionMixin` to track changes in the `items` collection, the component must notify the mixin when the set of items has changed by invoking its `itemsChanged` method.
 (That method is referenced via a `Symbol`, and is generally only available to the component itself.)

 A component that is treating its DOM content (including distributed content) as `items` should invoke `itemsChanged` when that content changes.
 The